jdjensen81/react-media-voting-app/ClaudeLog.md

 Let me know if you have any other questions or if you'd like me to explain any part of the code further!

 > please write the documentation for the README.md I will put on GitHub.
+...

-... *first attempt did not mention Vite*
+*first attempt did not mention Vite*

 > that's great, but do I need to mention Vite?
 Does that change anything?

+*README.md was updated to mention Vite and it changed the localhost port.
+I didn't feel the need to include that here since it is already available on GitHub.*